Education Research Current About VU Amsterdam NL

 Personal information

-I am a Senior Assistant Professor (Universitair Docent 1) of New Testament and Early Judaism, with a focus on the history of New Testament textual criticism and Jewish literature in Greek.
+As a Senior Assistant Professor of New Testament and Early Judaism, I specialize in Jewish literature in Greek in its Greco-Roman context and in the history and methodology of New Testament textual criticism.

-I am a member of The Society for New Testament Studies (SNTS), the Dutch Society of New Testament Studies (SNTC), the Society of Biblical Literature (SBL), and the European (EAJS), Dutch (NGJS), and Italian (AISG) Associations for Jewish Studies.
+I am the initiator and co-chair of the SBL Annual Meeting unit Biblical Studies and Spiritual Care: Intersections of Pastoral Praxis and Biblical Hermeneutics, and an elected member of the Studiorum Novi Testamenti Societas (SNTS) and the Dutch Society of New Testament Studies (SNTC); a member of the Society of Biblical Literature (SBL), and of the European (EAJS), Dutch (NGJS), and Italian (AISG) Associations for Jewish Studies.

-At the School of Religion and Theology of the VU Amsterdam, I am a member of the Steering Committee of the teams New Testament and Christian Origins and Contextual Biblical Interpretation, and I serve as a member of the PhD Proposal Advisory Committee (PPAC).
+At the School of Religion and Theology at VU Amsterdam, I serve on the PhD Proposal Advisory Committee (PPAC) and on the Steering Committee of the research teams New Testament and Christian Origins and Contextual Biblical Interpretation

 Research

-In the area of New Testament studies, I work on the history of New Testament textual criticism, with a focus on the history of methodology (e.g., conjectural emendation, criteria for evaluating readings, text types).
+In the area of New Testament studies, I have worked on the history of New Testament textual criticism, with a particular focus on its methodology.
+My second PhD dissertation, on the history of the criteria for evaluating variant readings, was published in Brill's NTTSD series in 2020 (see here).

-I am the initiator and (co)-chair (with Peter-Ben Smit) of the SBL Annual Meeting new program unit Biblical Studies and Spiritual Care: Intersections of Pastoral Practice and Biblical Hermeneutics (2024–2026).
-The unit has a sustained cooperation with the AAR unit Innovations in Chaplaincy and Spiritual Care.
-A volume on Biblical Interpretation and Spiritual Care in the Context of Healthcare has been submitted, and a second volume on the carceral context is in preparation.
-Several impact initiatives are connected to this research, and please feel free to contact me if you are interested in this research line.
+In response to the lack of a coherent interdisciplinary approach at the intersection of biblical studies and spiritual care, I initiated and now co-chair, together with Peter-Ben Smit, the SBL Annual Meeting program unit Biblical Studies and Spiritual Care: Intersections of Pastoral Praxis and Biblical Hermeneutics.
+The unit promotes methodologically rigorous research through sustained interdisciplinary collaboration and actively works in partnership with other SBL units and the AAR Innovations in Chaplaincy and Spiritual Care unit.
+A volume on Biblical Interpretation and Spiritual Care in the Context of Healthcare is forthcoming, and a second volume on the carceral context is currently in preparation.
+Several valorisation initiatives are also connected to this research project, such as the symposium The Bible in Prison on 30 June 2026 at the VU; please feel free to contact me if you are interested in this line of inquiry.

 For an updated overview of my publications, see my Research output.